danehale0612/urMovieReviews-CapstoneProject/README.md

 -Table sorting the date Watched column needs to be fixed (completed) -Added full functionality for the Delete Button, fix the fact it needs a page refresh to take away the table row (completed) -add validation to submit review button.
-If no review or date watched is entered, don't submit.  (completed)
+If no review or date watched is entered, don't submit.  (completed) -have it where only the table or a review is on display at a time. (completed)

 Phase 3  (functionality passed what I proposed for this capstone project):